 3. GET FEEDBACK

-Please note, it's rarely helpful to ask "Are you close?" since most women (and men) will hear "Why is it taking you so long to come?"
+Please note, it's rarely helpful to ask "Are you close?" since most women (and men) will instead hear "Why is it taking you so long to come?"
 Instead, at the beginning of a sexual encounter, make an agreement that your partner will announce when she's close.
-Also that she'll announce the need for a different type of touch, whether softer, harder, faster, or some other new way—a way she then must explain!
+Also that she'll announce the need for a different type of touch, whether softer, harder, faster, or some other new way—one she then must explain!
 Because while it may initially feel awkward it will also be empowering, not to mention more effective.

 If you've tried everything and she can't seem to explain how to do what she likes, ask her to show you, either on her genitals and clit, or on your hand (using your knuckle like her clitoris, and two of your fingers as if they were her labia).